 What will you do with the truths from this passage?

-Choose one of the following applications: Pray.
+- Pray.
 We live in a culture full of compromise.
 Pray, asking God to strengthen you to stand strong in the face of compromise.
-Pray also for your church to never compromise in matters of biblical truth.
-Evaluate.
+Pray also for your church to never compromise in matters of biblical truth. - Evaluate.
 List ways people are tempted to compromise their faith or tolerate false teachings.
 Do a self-assessment to identify any ways you might have compromised on biblical teaching.
-Repent and determine to stand with Christ.
-Confront.
+Repent and determine to stand with Christ. - Confront.
 If you know someone who is stepping into false teaching or compromise, lovingly confront that person and urge him or her to come back to the truth of Christ.
 Let God use you in the life of another, but it's important to do so by "speaking the truth in love" (Eph.
 4:15).
-We don't want to be chameleons in our communities.
-Instead, decide you will stand with Christ no matter what-and stand strong.